lvgl/lv_port_pc_vscode/README.md

 This project is pre-configured for VSCode and should work work on Windows, Linux and MacOs as well.
 FreeRTOS is also included and can be optionally enabled to better simulate embedded system's behavior.

-The [LVGL](https://github.com/lvgl/lvgl) is written mainly for microcontrollers and embedded systems, however you can run the library **on your PC** as well without any embedded hardware.
-The code written on PC can be simply copied when your are using an embedded system.

 ## Get started
 ### Get the PC project